FishlandicFishy/lexicring/wiki/tvb_fictional_islands.md

 Not much is known about Ying Li Wu Island, except that it has a "film city" said to exploit the "Since We're Already Here" conjecture.

+## 不赦島 (Bu She Island)
+[^2633]

+The Bu She Island (不赦島) is an island near the equator.

+It has a mountain named 不赦山.

+The island does not have a ferry terminal; the only route is swimming.

 ## References

 [^1]: <https://zh.wikiversity.org/zh-hk/%E6%84%9B%C2%B7%E5%9B%9E%E5%AE%B6%E4%B9%8B%E9%96%8B%E5%BF%83%E9%80%9F%E9%81%9E%E8%A7%92%E8%89%B2%E5%88%97%E8%A1%A8>